FAQs: Frequently Asked Questions

 As U.S. society becomes more diverse, multicultural, and globalized, and in the context of the cultural and economic emergence of Asian countries such as China and India, the Certificate gives you the opportunity to learn about the interconnections between two similar but unique sets of histories, cultures, and issues -- Asia and Asian America.

-It may look like a lot of work, but many of the courses that count toward the Certificate are ones that you would probably take anyway for your Gen Ed requirement, major, or minor.
-So you might as well maximize your benefit from taking them.
+Absolutely!
+Many of the courses that count toward the Certificate are ones that you would probably take anyway for your Gen Ed or Diversity requirement, major, or minor.
+So you can double-count them and maximize your benefit from taking them.

 How is this certificate different from the Five College Asian Pacific American Studies Certificate?